liamwalsh1980/Milestone-Project-3/README.md

 When the form is completed and submitted the user will be shown a ‘thank you’ message in the form of a modal.
 The message will be specific to the user by first name showing the message to be personal to that individual.
 There is a close button at the bottom of the modal and when clicked will return the user to the contact us page with all fields empty again.
 If for whatever reason the form was completed and submitted but couldn’t reach FilmZone, another message is shown saying “Sorry (user) something went wrong.
 Please try submitting your message again!”.

-Both modals were designed in a new JavaScript file called ‘sendEmail.js’ using a function called sendMail(contactForm) to hold the code along with the source code from EmailJS.
+All modals were designed in a new JavaScript file called ‘sendEmail.js’ using a function called sendMail(contactForm) to hold the code along with the source code from EmailJS.

 In the Python app.py file I added a function to wire up and return users back to the same page when finished.